 Volume Guidelines

-Total foot contacts per session: beginner 20-30, intermediate 30-50, advanced 50-80.
-Above 80 contacts = high injury risk.
-Rest 60-90 seconds between sets to maintain quality.
+Total foot contacts per session should not exceed: beginners 20-30, intermediate 30-50, advanced 50-80.
+Above 80 contacts in a session, the risk of tendinopathy accumulation begins to outweigh the reactive strength training benefit.
+Rest 60-90 seconds between sets to maintain landing quality.

 Measurement Integration